adem-mekonnen/Week2_Fintech_App_Analytics/README.md

 ## 🗄️ Task 3: PostgreSQL Database Storage

-**Objective:** Design and implement a relational database to store processed data.
+**Objective:** Design and implement a relational database to store processed data and verify integrity.

 ### Database Schema
 The project uses a normalized schema hosted via Docker.
+The full schema definition is available in `data/schema.sql`.

 **Table 1: `banks` (Lookup)**
 | Column | Type | Description |